INSIDE: Everything you need to know about good Japanese Drinks in Japan.

 - Pepsi Refresh Shot

-Japanese Sports Drinks
+No.6: Japanese Sports Drinks

-Popular Japanese drinks for post exercise, and as an afternoon pickup.
+These are the most popular Japanese drinks for post exercise, and as an afternoon pickup.

 - Aquarius and Aquarius vitamin sports drinks to replenish the electrolyte concentration after a sweaty workout